≪ Go to our review of Full-size Strollers

 The sun shade for the Expedition is small compared to the competition and has no listed SPF rating, but it has ventilation and a peek-a-boo window.
 The window is made of mesh and is small, but so is the shade.
 The shade won't cover the knees of older toddlers, and there is little side protection from the elements.
 The entire canopy can rotate forward if needed for additional sun protection.

 The parent tray on this stroller has two cup holders and a closed storage compartment that can hold most smartphones, even larger ones.
 The cup holders are closed compartments and can hold convenience items like keys.
 They are relatively deep, and the closed chamber is larger than some of the competition.
 The cup holders were compatible with the baby and water bottles, as well as sippy cups we tested.
-There is also two zippered pockets on the back of the canopy.
+You can also find two zippered pockets conveniently located on the back of the canopy.
 The maximum allowed weight in the parent tray and pockets is 6 pounds, oddly more than the under seat bin.
 This makes 11 pounds overall for the stroller.

 The Baby Trend has its most impressive score in the maneuverability metric with an 8 of 10.
 This is an impressive score for a stroller that in all other ways is startling average.
-The high for the group is a 9 earned by the BOB Revolution Flex.
+The BOB Revolution Flex came in on top with a high score of 9.

 The Expedition rolls easily and turns nicely, but not as nice as the Baby Jogger City Mini GT.
 It managed smaller spaces better than the Baby Jogger strollers, but it is a little tippy when you turn fast or sharply.
 The swivel front wheel allows it to move better than you'd expect for such a long stroller, and for pushing and turning on pavement, it only required one hand.
 Bumps and cords result in a bigger jolt than other strollers, likely thanks to the rubber tires.
 For off road and rougher terrain, it also performed well; it rolls over everything easily, including navigating grass and gravel.
 Taking the stroller over curbs and stairs is also easy, perhaps in part because it lacks shocks and doesn't bounce over the bumps giving the illusion of more control.